arashmath/CholeskyDecompositionHilbertMatrix/README.md

-This is my project for <i>Numerical Linear Algebra</i> course at university ( Tehran Polytechnic (AUT) ).
+This is my project for <i>Numerical Linear Algebra</i> course at Amirkabir University of Technology (Tehran Polytechnic).
 It contains 2 python programs for performing <b>Cholesky decompostion on Hilbert matrix of any order</b>.

-The description is available in [this](https://medium.com/@arashmath16/cholesky-decomposition-for-hilbert-matrix-python-implementation-387f24c5069b) Medium blog post I wrote.
+NOTE: A more theoretical description is available in [this](https://medium.com/@arashmath16/cholesky-decomposition-for-hilbert-matrix-python-implementation-387f24c5069b) Medium blog post I wrote.

 Both of the programs print out the lower triangular matrix in Cholesky method.

-"CholeskyDecompositionHilbertMatrix.py" has the functions all coded by me and does not use any special libraries.
+* "CholeskyDecompositionHilbertMatrix.py" has the functions all coded by me and does not use any special libraries.

-"CDHM_numpy.py" is much more concise and uses <b>Numpy & Scipy</b> libraries in order to perform its task; Therefore these two famous libraries have to be installed on your operating system before running the code.
+* "CDHM_numpy.py" is much more concise and uses <b>Numpy & Scipy</b> libraries in order to perform its task; Therefore these two famous libraries have to be installed on your operating system before running the code.
 (Both of these libraries are avaiable in Anaconda)